zeldaret/mm/docs/tutorial/object_decomp.md

 See [this web page](http://n64devkit.square7.ch/tutorial/graphics/3/3_3.htm) for more information about these formats, and [gSP functions](http://n64devkit.square7.ch/n64man/gsp/gSP_INDEX.htm) and [gDP functions](http://n64devkit.square7.ch/n64man/gdp/gDP_INDEX.htm) for more about the graphics functions used.

 The `ci` formats use palettes, which are declared separately.
-The shape you give the palette does not matter, but to avoid overlap errors it needs to fit into a rectangle; choose the one you think looks best.
+The shape you give the palette does not matter, but to avoid overlap errors it needs to fit into a rectangle; choose the one you think looks best, and if in doubt, just do height 1 and appropriate width.

 If in doubt, look at completed objects in the repo, and if still in doubt, ask.